elfrances/actFileTool/README.md

 SYNTAX:
     gpxFileTool [OPTIONS] <file> [<file2> ...]

-    When <file> is omitted or it is the string "-" input data is read from standard input.
-When multiple input files are specified, the tool will attempt to stitch them together into a single output file.
+    When multiple input files are specified, the tool will attempt to"    stitch them together into a single output file.

 OPTIONS:
     --activity-type {ride|hike|run|walk|vride|other}